 - Secondary Statistical Data profile

-- ➤ 4 Data Collection Sessions
+- 4 Data Collection Sessions

-- ➤ 153 Key Informant Interviews
+- 153 Key Informant Interviews

-- ➤ 2480 Telephone Surveys
+- ➢ 2480 Telephone Surveys

-- ➤ 6 Focus Group Discussions
+- ➢ 6 Focus Group Discussions

-The 2013 community health needs assessment will be published in January 2014 and available on the Health Department Website.
+The 2013 community health needs assessment was published in January 2014 and is available on the Health Department Website.
+Health department staff presently work with MAPP workgroups and other coalitions and collaboratives on chronic disease, access to care, and mental health and substance abuse disorders.